DNS Poisoning Attack Explained: How It Works, Risks & Prevention Tips (2026)

 What Is a DNS Poisoning Attack?

 DNS (Domain Name System) is like the phonebook of the internet.
-When you type a website like www.google.com
+When you type a website like www.google.com, DNS translates that into a machine-readable IP address like 142.250.193.78.

 A DNS poisoning attack manipulates this translation process by inserting false DNS records into the DNS cache.
 As a result, users are directed to malicious servers instead of legitimate ones.